dgoldenthal/My-Tech-Quiz-Test/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## License

+This project is licensed under the ISC License - see the `package.json` file for details.